ostinelli/pgpool/README.md

 pgpool:equery(db1_name, "SELECT * FROM users WHERE id = $1;", [3]).
 ```

-> Under the hood, PgPool will prepare your statements and cache them for you.
+> PGPool will prepare your statements and cache them for you, which results in considerable speed improvements.
 If you use a lot of different statements, consider memory usage because the statements are not garbage collected.

 ##### Retries
 In case there's no available connection to the database, the standard `equery/3` function will return `{error, no_connection}`.
 If you want to keep retrying until a connection is available, you can use `equery/4`.